mnubo/smartobjects-android-client/README.md

 ## Examples

-Suppose the user of the application is logged in (the user token is still valid (access or atleast the refresh)).
+Suppose the user of the application is logged in (the user token is still valid (access or atleast the refreshUserConnection)).
 You want to see all the objects that belongs to this user.
 In your Android Activity, you should have something like this:

 ```